JosephUT/autorob-website/schedule.md

 ---
 layout: page
 title: Schedule
-description: Schedule of topics covered in Deep Learning for Robot Perception at the University of Michigan.
+description: Schedule of topics covered in Intro to Autonomous Robotics / Robot Operating Systems at Michigan.
 nav_order: 3
 ---

-# Calendar
+# Schedule

 {% for module in site.modules %}
 {{ module }}